Anxiety Disrupting Daily Life?

 - Does not change your personality

-- Effects are long-lasting
+- Effects are long-lasting; your brain has learned!

-- While under an MD’s supervision most people can either cut down or stop using medication after successfully completing the required number of sessions
+- While under an MD’s supervision, most people can either cut down or stop using medication after successfully completing the required number of sessions.